Frameworks¶

 inf_flex (

-]) – A list of vertices specifying the order in whichinf_flex
+Sequence[Vertex]) – A list of vertices specifying the order in whichinf_flexis given.
+If none is provided, the list fromvertex_list()is taken.numerical (

 - Return type: